ArtemStrashko/end_to_end_mlops_project/README.md

 ## 3. ECR (Elastic Container Registry) setup.

 Create a private repository and copy its name, which will be your `ECR_REPOSITORY_NAME`.
 In my case it is `408292891334.dkr.ecr.us-east-1.amazonaws.com/mlproj`.
+This container will be used for storing Docker images.

 ## 4. Create EC2 instance.